idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ### AuxVariables style=font-size:125%

-The AuxVariables block is specificed next.
+The AuxVariables block is specified next.
 Through the Auxiliary Variables, developers can define external variables that are solved or used in the Griffin simulation.
 Specifically,  the additional variables defined include the solid temperature `solid_temp`, the fluid density `fluid_density`, the solid-fluid surface temperature `nek_surf_temp`, and the fluid bulk temperature `nek_bulk_temp` sourced from nekRS.

 !listing lfr/7pin_cardinal_demo/NT.i start=[AuxVariables] end=[AuxKernels] include-end=False